thi-ng/umbrella/packages/matrices/README.md

 ## About

-Matrix & quaternion operations for 2D/3D geometry processing
+Matrix & quaternion operations for 2D/3D geometry processing.

 This package provides 160+ matrix & quaternion operations for 2D/3D geometry processing and acts as companion package for